Yubico/yubikit-android/yubikit/README.md

         } catch (NfcDisabledException e) {
             // show Snackbar message that user needs to turn on NFC for this feature } catch (NfcNotFoundException e) {
-            // NFC is not available so this feature doesn't work on this device }
+            // NFC is not available so this feature does not work on this device }
     }
     ```